th2-net/th2-data-services/documentation/api/index.md

 - [`grpc.GetMessages`](./provider.v6.commands.grpc.md#class-getmessages): A Class-Command for request to rpt-data-provider.
 - [`grpc.GetMessagesById`](./provider.v6.commands.grpc.md#class-getmessagesbyid): A Class-Command for request to rpt-data-provider.
 - [`grpc.GetMessagesGRPCObject`](./provider.v6.commands.grpc.md#class-getmessagesgrpcobject): A Class-Command for request to rpt-data-provider.
+- [`http.GetEventById`](./provider.v6.commands.http.md#class-geteventbyid): A Class-Command for request to rpt-data-provider.
+- [`http.GetEvents`](./provider.v6.commands.http.md#class-getevents): A Class-Command for request to rpt-data-provider.
+- [`http.GetEventsById`](./provider.v6.commands.http.md#class-geteventsbyid): A Class-Command for request to rpt-data-provider.
+- [`http.GetEventsSSEBytes`](./provider.v6.commands.http.md#class-geteventsssebytes): A Class-Command for request to rpt-data-provider.
+- [`http.GetEventsSSEEvents`](./provider.v6.commands.http.md#class-geteventssseevents): A Class-Command for request to rpt-data-provider.
+- [`http.GetMessageById`](./provider.v6.commands.http.md#class-getmessagebyid): A Class-Command for request to rpt-data-provider.
+- [`http.GetMessages`](./provider.v6.commands.http.md#class-getmessages): A Class-Command for request to rpt-data-provider.
+- [`http.GetMessagesById`](./provider.v6.commands.http.md#class-getmessagesbyid): A Class-Command for request to rpt-data-provider.
+- [`http.GetMessagesSSEBytes`](./provider.v6.commands.http.md#class-getmessagesssebytes): A Class-Command for request to rpt-data-provider.
+- [`http.GetMessagesSSEEvents`](./provider.v6.commands.http.md#class-getmessagessseevents): A Class-Command for request to rpt-data-provider.
 - [`grpc.GRPCProvider6DataSource`](./provider.v6.data_source.grpc.md#class-grpcprovider6datasource): DataSource class which provide work with rpt-data-provider.
 - [`http.HTTPProvider6DataSource`](./provider.v6.data_source.http.md#class-httpprovider6datasource): DataSource class which provide work with rpt-data-provider.
 - [`event_filters.AttachedMessageIdFilter`](./provider.v6.filters.event_filters.md#class-attachedmessageidfilter): Filters the events that are linked to the specified message id.